MicrosoftDocs/memdocs/windows-365/business/restore-overview.md

 ## Restore point intervals

-Short-term restore points are saved every every 12 hours.
+Short-term restore points are saved every 12 hours.
 Each Cloud PC will have 10 short-term restore points saved at these intervals.

 In addition to these short-term restore points, there are also four long-term restore points.
 These long-term restore points are saved every seven days.